-To make some practical example, let‘s examine some common e-commerce application
+To use a practical example, let's examine a common e-commerce application

-scenario, where we usually need to restrain some users to get access to some of
+scenario, where we need to limit access to some of our controllers actions;

 class MyEcommerce < Padrino::Application register Padrino::Admin::AccessControl enable :authentication enable :store_location set :login_page, "/login" access_control.roles_for :any do |role| role.protect "/customer/orders" role.protect "/cart/checkout" end end

-In the above example we are protecting those paths starting with
+In the above example we protect paths starting with

-unauthenticated user will not be able to access those actions, and he will be
+not be able to access those actions, and they will be asked to authenticate;

 :login_page defined as

-and by providing his login credentials (default authentication behaviour is
+login credentials (default authentication behaviour will use email and password).

-When successfully logged in, he will be granted access to those two pages.
+When successfully logged in, they will be granted access to the two protected pages.